Snansidansi/hue-api-go/README.md

 ### Available Events

 The event models are defined in `models/eventstream.go`.
 The service logic resides in `eventstream_service.go`.
+In the same file are also the consts for `EventeTypes` and the `GroupTypes` defined.

 | Event Type                        | Description                                                                 |
 | :-------------------------------- | :-------------------------------------------------------------------------- |